New Horizons Advancing Pediatric HIV Treatment

-Janssen will donate its HIV medicines PREZISTA® (darunavir) and/or INTELENCE® (etravirine) to national HIV programs in eligible countries in sub-Saharan Africa for use in children and adolescents up to 19 years of age.
-Upon turning 19 years, patients would be transitioned into the country’s HIV treatment program for adults or other programs designated by the national HIV program.
-The donation would be made free of charge to countries meeting the eligibility criteria including the clinical capacity and willingness to address second- and third-line pediatric HIV treatment.
-Please note that eligible countries are not required to accept both PREZISTA® (darunavir) and INTELENCE® (etravirine) to qualify for participation in this program.
+Janssen is donating its HIV medicines PREZISTA® (darunavir) and/or INTELENCE® (etravirine) to eligible national HIV/AIDS programs in sub-Saharan Africa for use in children and adolescents up to 19 years of age.
+Upon turning 19 years, patients will be transitioned into the countries’ HIV treatment programs for adults or other programs designated by the national HIV program.
+All donations are free of charge to countries meeting the eligibility criteria including the clinical capacity and willingness to address second- and third-line pediatric HIV treatment.
+Please note that participating countries are not required to accept both PREZISTA® (darunavir) and INTELENCE® (etravirine) to qualify for this program.

-EGPAF will support the program application process, including convening an independent, third-party Review Committee for country selection based on a predetermined set of criteria.
-EGPAF also will provide targeted technical support for the program and opportunities for sharing best practices across participating countries.
+EGPAF is supporting the program application process, including convening an independent, third-party Review Committee for country selection based on a predetermined set of criteria.
+EGPAF will also provide targeted technical support for the program and facilitate sharing best practices across participating countries.